 was decided.
 Still I went ahead and asked my BM Buddies and they came up varati types that I had already planned.

 Then I remembered my friends making gravies with unripe fruit and dry curries with seeds.
-I saw this recipe and thought it will be a great way to make a dry saute and since it was paired with raw plantain, I knew I will love it.
+I saw this recipe from zestysouthindiankitchen site and thought it will be a great way to make a dry saute and since it was paired with raw plantain, I knew I will love it.

 Plantain Jackfruit Seed Stir Fry